Kynno/SmartBotsBundle/README.md

 ```php
 $this->smartBots->im('Heyter Nitely', "Hey, it's working!");
 ```
+Note: If you don't select a bot before a command, it will auto select the first one.

 Don't hesitate to open the file `AbstractSmartBotsCommands.php` to see how to use the different commands.